SWR-Bench: Assessing LLM Performance in Real-World Code Review Comment Generation: Evaluation and Study

-Moreover, comparing PR-Review and LLM-Reviewer, both of which operate via a single-turn interaction with the LLM, PR-Review's superior performance can be attributed to its more sophisticated prompt engineering, these refinements appear to significantly reduce false positives, thereby enhancing precision and, consequently, the $F1$ score.
-Further insights can be drawn from the $Avg.\text{ } Count$.
-PR-Review reported the fewest points on average (1.49 per review), and these points also registered the highest $Avg.\text{ } Servity$ (5.70).
-This indicates that PR-Review not only generates fewer suggestions but also tends to identify issues that are perceived as more critical.
+Lastly, comparing PR-Review and LLM-Review, both of which operate via a single-turn interaction with the LLM, PR-Review's superior performance can be attributed to its more sophisticated prompt engineering, these refinements appear to significantly reduce false positives, thereby enhancing precision and $F1$ score.

-Collectively, these results highlight that PR-Review, with its foundation in meticulous prompt engineering, demonstrates the most promising performance among the evaluated techniques.
-This underscores fine-grained prompt engineering as an effective strategy for enhancing ACR capabilities.
-Conversely, the agent-based approaches (SWR-Agent and CR-Agent) did not yield standout results in their current form, signaling a need for further research to refine agent architectures and interaction protocols to unlock their full potential in the ACR domain.
+Collectively, these results underscore that refined prompt engineering, as demonstrated by PR-Review, is currently the most effective strategy for improving ACR capabilities.
+Agent-based approaches require further research to overcome their architectural challenges and unlock their potential.
+The failure of models trained on isolated code hunks validates the necessity of holistic, end-to-end benchmarks like \swrbench{} to guide the field towards more practical solutions.